-- 7.7 An HSAT is an Apprenticeship or Traineeship undertaken by a student who is enrolled in VCE or VCAL, in a program listed on the HSAT list and through a HSAT school. - 7.8 HSAT arrangements will be underpinned by a HSAT Pathway Plan.
+- 7.13 An HSAT is an Apprenticeship or Traineeship undertaken by a student who is enrolled in VCE or VCAL, in a program listed on the HSAT list and through a HSAT school. - 7.14 HSAT arrangements will be underpinned by a HSAT Pathway Plan.
 The HSAT Pathway Plan details a planned approach to the student's learning (including VCE or VCAL and VET) and work program for the duration of the Apprenticeship or Traineeship.
 School based Head Start staff provide support to the Apprentice or Trainee and the employer for the duration of the Apprenticeship or Traineeship.
 It includes agreement of all relevant parties to the plan and a record of student's progress.
-The Training Plan must be included as an attachment to a Head Start Pathway Plan when it is developed. - 7.9 The Training Plan must be developed by the Training Provider, the employer, and the Apprentice/Trainee, and in consultation with the secondary school.
-The Training Plan must also be signed by an authorised representative of the student's school to confirm: - a) the student is enrolled in VCE or VCAL; - b) the student's study, training and work commitments form an integral part of that student's school learning program and study timetable, are consistent with the student's career aspiration as outlined in their career action plan; and - c) it will not be detrimental to the student's overall education. - 7.10 For an Apprentice/Trainee undertaking the training as part of an HSAT, the Training Provider must ensure that: - a) it makes contact with the secondary school to develop the Training Plan; - b) the Training Plan is also signed by an authorised representative of the school within two months of the signing of the Training Contract;

-- c) a copy of the signed Training Plan is provided to the relevant AASN provider; - d) in consultation with the school, known results for HSAT subjects are made available to schools by the end of October in the current enrolment year to allow for the school to enter results on the Victorian Assessment Software System (VASS) in a timely manner.
-Results must be supplied to schools at least one week prior to the cut-off date as schools require one week to allow for data entry.
-Check the exact date on the VCAA website and search for the VCE and VCAL Administrative Handbook; - e) schools are notified when there are amendments to the Training Plan (this allows students to receive full credit in their VCE or VCAL); and - f) the training meets the requirements specified in the relevant Approved Training Scheme, including specific SBAT requirements (see Attachment 1).
-Training Providers should note that Approved Training Schemes specify longer nominal durations for Apprenticeships and Traineeships undertaken through school-based arrangements. - 7.11 An HSAT will be supported by a Head Start Co-ordinator who will liaise with the Training Provider to ensure the above actions take place.
+The Training Plan must be included as an attachment to a Head Start Pathway Plan when it is developed. - 7.15 The Training Plan must be developed by the Training Provider, the employer, and the Apprentice or Trainee, and in consultation with the secondary school. - 7.16 The Training Provider must ensure that the Training Plan reflects the requirements of the Approved Training Scheme and minimum standards for HSATs (see also Attachment 1). - 7.17 An authorised representative of the student's school must sign the Training Plan to confirm: - a) the student is enrolled in VCE or VCAL; - b) the student's study, training and work commitments form an integral part of that student's school learning program and study timetable, are consistent with the student's career aspiration as outlined in their career action plan; and - c) the Training Plan will not be detrimental to the student's overall education. - 7.18 The Training Provider's timeframes must not impede the ability of the school representative to sign the Training Plan within two months of the commencement of the Training Contract. - 7.19 The Training Provider must provide a copy of the signed Training Plan to the relevant AASN provider. - 7.20 The Training Provider must provide the known results for HSAT subjects for the current enrolment year to the school one week prior to the October cut-off date to enable schools to enter results on the Victorian Assessment Software System (VASS) in a timely manner.
+The exact cut-off date each year is published in the VCE and VCAL Administrative Handbook on the VCAA website. - 7.21 The Training Provider should consult the school about any proposed amendments to the Training Plan that may affect the Apprentice's or Trainee's senior secondary study program, including awarding of credit. - 7.22 An HSAT will be supported by a Head Start Co-ordinator who will liaise with the Training Provider to ensure the above actions take place.
 The Head Start Coordinator will also visit the workplace at least once each semester to ensure the student is progressing satisfactorily and will be the point of contact for the student and Training Provider if workplace issues arise.